Behold, I have created the smith that bloweth the coals in the fire, and that bringeth forth an instrument for his work.Isaiah 54:16 KJV

 Beware of a plane or chisel blacksmith that refuses to use plain high-carbon steel and tries to charge you more for Aogami or Aogami Super steel.

 What makes plain high-carbon steel so difficult to work, you ask?
 Your humble servant has never even forged a check much less a tool blade, but I will share with you what the blacksmiths I use and swordsmiths I know have told me in response to this question.

-Second, even if the temperatures are right, plain high-carbon steel has a nasty habit of warping and cracking during heat treatment resulting in more rejects than steels with additives such as chrome, tungsten or moly.
-Strange as it may seem, when the crystalline structures that make steel useful form during quenching, they increase in volume.
-This change in volume produces differential expansion causing the metal to warp.
+Second, even if the temperatures are right, plain high-carbon steel has a nasty habit of warping and cracking during heat treating resulting in more rejects than steels with additives such as chrome, tungsten or molybdenum.
+Strange as it may seem, when the crystalline structures that make steel useful form during quenching, they increase the blade’s volume.
+This change produces differential expansion causing the metal to warp.
 This warpage can be more or less controlled, or at least compensated for, by a skillful blacksmith, but it takes real skill, extra work, and a bit of luck.
 Not just any old Barney can do it consistently, so when working plain high-carbon steel, a blacksmith needs to know his stuff and pay close attention.

 Other than wastage due to rejects, it doesn’t cost more to forge and heat-treat a blade made from plain high-carbon steel, but it takes serious skills and dedication to quality control to make a living working it for 5+ decades.

 Let me give you an example of skill and experience as it relates to warpage management of plain high-carbon steel.